 When it comes to playing games, we may think of dogs as more cooperative than cats, but that doesn’t mean our feline friends can’t get involved in a bit of summer fun, too.
 Just don’t encourage (or expect!) too much activity in the heat of the day – even cats need to keep their cool.

-As cats are natural hunters and foragers, they love to root around and look for anything that takes their fancy.
-If you build your own hunting box then you can provide them with a safe space to explore to their heart’s content.
+As cats are natural hunters and foragers, they love to investigate interesting scents, tastes and anything else that takes their fancy.
+If you create your own cat hunting box, you’ll be providing them with a safe space to explore to their heart’s content.

-Alternatively you don’t need to buy a fountain and can just fill a small bowl up with water and place some toys floating on top, most cat will enjoy tapping the toys and doing a bit of fishing!
+Alternatively, fill a small bowl with water and float some waterproof cat toys on top for your pet.
+Many cats will enjoy tapping the toys and doing a spot of ‘fishing’.